-What's vexing is that beyond the character of Adam, Kirk Douglas the actor seems to be suffering from the vainglory of being both short/Napoleonic complex-ridden (which made him such a good villain in noirs like Out of the Past and Strange Love of Martha Ivers) and old/"inadequate," in character and reality.
-A frustrated alpha male aging into the soft zone, he makes up for these "areas" perhaps by running around with his robe open at the waist, and being found in bed with Alex as often as possible.
-Amiss' vast knowledge of mid-life crises male vanity must have expanded tenfold when observing a titanic ego like Douglas': “When actors get old they get obsessed about wanting to be nude," Amiss noted in an interview, "and Kirk wanted to be naked.”
+What's vexing is that, beyond the character of Adam, Kirk Douglas the actor seems to be suffering from the vainglory of being both short/Napoleonic complex-ridden (which made him such a good villain in noirs like Out of the Past and Strange Love of Martha Ivers) and old/"inadequate" in character and age-centric vain reality; he makes up for these "areas" making sure both we and Benson see him with his robe open (a hundred sit-ups a day!) and in bed with Alex, not just once, either.
+We vainglorious males on our third mid-life crisis can only wince at the veiled joint pain in his eyes as he cavorts and frolics.
+Martin Amiss' vast knowledge of mid-life crises male vanity must have expanded tenfold when observing a titanic ego like Douglas' while on set, the way men get almost teenage insecure yet proud and exhibitionist at the same time: “When actors get old they get obsessed about wanting to be nude," Amiss noted in an interview. "... and Kirk wanted to be naked.”

-Even without all his posturing, Farrah's Alex prefers "the Major" and there's no doubt that Benson is a grade-A nutcase, Keitel's stunning youthful beauty undermined by his needy sexual frustration and lack of game.
-He hasn't seen them actually fooling around, or heard Alex's frustrations with the Major's inadequacies in all his areas, so that quote about being inadequate... in every area (top) is just him reacting to his own deranged mental images, seeing Adam as an impotent Cronus, devouring the young girl Benson himself desires rather than returning her to he sea (of boys her own age, i.e. himself).
+A Polanski or someone working with a non-A-lister might have made a real KNIFE IN THE WATER-style battle between the two men, but in SATURN, it's never in doubt that Farrah's Alex prefers "the Major" --insecurity and all--and there's no doubt that Benson is a grade-A nutcase.
+Keitel's stunning youthful beauty is not only undermined by his needy sexual frustration and lack of game, it's dead in the water.
+He hasn't seen them actually fooling around, or heard Alex's frustrations with the Major's inadequacies in all his areas, so that quote about being inadequate... in every area (top) is just him reacting to his own deranged mental images, seeing Adam as an impotent Cronus, devouring the young girl Benson--the Zeus!--himself desires.

-The story's arc takes an interesting turn when we realize we're following not just Kirk's Major Adam but the untrustworthy Benson --an unstable pilot just denied his space license kills the original pilot for some unknown reason (deranged competitive foreshadowing?) and takes his place and then heads off to visit "the Major," In charge of finding some means of growing enough food off world to feed the dying Earth, Benson is there like a hatchet man,To this end he begins setting up this swanky new robot named Hector.
 On his first night he offers Alex a 'blue' and pre-emptively blows his chances with her by saying "you have a lovely body.
 May I use it?" as if she's just a kind of overside Kleenex.
-Yuck.
-Naturally the answer is no - but we remember how poorly he took the 'no' to his pilot license.
-"That's penally unsocial on Earth," he says.
-We "use each other's bodies for pleasure."
-Noting the old Major is "obsolete, and frightened of the new ways." he refers to sexual permissiveness as 'hospitality' and mentions he eats dogs on Earth.
-A real keeper.
+Naturally the answer is no - but we remember how poorly he took the 'no' to his pilot license in the films' first scene/s.
+"That's penally unsocial on Earth," he says. "we use each other's bodies for pleasure."
+Noting the old Major is "obsolete, and frightened of the new ways." he refers to sexual permissiveness as 'hospitality' and mentions they now eat dogs on Earth rather than have them as pets.
+A real keeper, old Benson.

-Despite his crass and psychotic manner, Keitel is impossibly gorgeous here, especially in his reptilian green space suit, and his new voice (Ray Dotrice's).
+Despite his crass and psychotic manner, Keitel is impossibly gorgeous here, especially in his reptilian green space suit, and his new non-Brooklyn voice (Ray Dotrice's).
 You'd think it would be off-putting but that's why it works for Benson.
 The smooth voice make us uneasy in ways we wouldn't be it it was that endearing Mean Streets goombah-speak.
-Hey, Hector - whaddaya dooin'?
-Etc.

 As the days/nights progress Benson builds his only friend, a robot who soon turns on him when it absorbs his psychotic obsession with Alex.
-Benson keeps barging in on the happy couple in bed, showing off all the machine's new developments like a kid who never gives his parents a chance to make him a sibling.
-Benson shows off Hector's brain thermos (stacked like Pringles in an electrified saline solution) and between their deductive power and Harold's steel-ribbed physique (modeled after the awesome if not entirely human sketches of Da Vinci), Benson has made a gorgeous intimidating monster, as good a use for all that sexual frustration as any.
-Was it Kirk who demanded the top be off, so to speak, the imposing thread member lobbed off at the head?
+Benson keeps barging in on the happy couple in bed, showing off all the machine's new developments like a kid who never gives his parents a chance to make him an organic sibling.
+Benson shows off Hector's 6-brain thermos (stacked like Pringles in an electrified saline solution) and between their deductive power and Harold's steel-ribbed physique (modeled after the awesome if not entirely human sketches of Da Vinci), Benson has made a gorgeous intimidating monster, as good a use for all that sexual frustration as any.
+Was it Kirk who demanded the head of Hector be nonexistent, so to speak, the imposing threat's member lobbed off in pre-game castration?